dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Live life to the fullest and focus on the positive.**
+**The secret of change is to focus all of your energy, not on fighting the old, but on building the new.**

-Matt Cameron
+Socrates